 (that means “Howdy” in Chinese, and you pronounce it Knee-How)

-I'm Jeff Cappleman.
-And welcome to my-new-Chinese-love.com - your oriental oasis of the web where I can share with you all the juiciest tidbits about Chinese culture, language, food and my new Chinese girlfriend, Lisa.
+I'm Jeff.
+And welcome to my-new-Chinese-love.com - your oriental oasis of the web where I can share with you all the juiciest tidbits about Chinese people culture, language, food and relationships.

 I used to be just a regular, not-particularly-interested-in-anything-Asian guy.
 I worked a 9-5 job (which usually ended up more like 8-8).
 I ordered Papa John's pizza.
 And my Chinese food came in little white take-away boxes with plastic squeezy packets of soya sauce and yellowy eggroll goop.